bivab/smbus-cffi/README.rst

 Notes
 -----

-Currently cffi, the module used for the bindings to C code, is rather slow loading a module.
+Currently cffi, the module used for the bindings to the smbus library, is rather slow loading a module.
 It might take a moment to load smbus, in particular on slow devices like a Raspeberry Pi.
-This behaviour will change in future relases of cffi.
+This behaviour will change in future releases of cffi.

-The SMBus methods read_block_data and block_process_call are not fully tested, and might not work correctly or as expected, see note below.
+The SMBus methods read_block_data and block_process_call are not fully tested, and might not work correctly, see note below.

 *Note of caution for Raspberry Pi users*: when calling read_block_data and block_process_call the underlying i2c/smbus library/driver causes a kernel